List of EastEnders characters introduced in 2019: Gray Atkins

 Gray Atkins, played by Toby-Alexander Smith, is introduced as the husband of Chantelle Atkins (Jessica Plummer).
 The character and Smith's casting were announced on 11 March 2019.
 Gray is described as a "hard-working solicitor in London whose success took Chantelle away from Taylor Towers years earlier".
 Smith said of his casting, "I'm delighted to be joining the cast of EastEnders as I've always been a fan.
 I'm looking forward to seeing what Albert Square has in store for Gray."
 Gray made his first appearance on 29 March 2019.
 On 22 February 2022, it was announced that Gray would be leaving EastEnders, and he departed on 10 March 2022.
+He was the show's main antagonist from 18 September 2020 to his last appearance on 10 March 2022.